-- where the sub-contract works are of a complex technical nature; - where the Sub-Contractor is to design any part of the sub-contract works, even though the other criteria are met; - where provisions which are fully back to back with the main contract are required. - 97 This sub-contract does not contain a Sub-Contract Particulars section and, therefore, its use will require such information as would normally be in the particulars to be contained in other documents except for those matters dealt with in the Articles. - 98 The attestation provision is for execution under hand; there is no provision for executing the contract as a deed.
+- where the sub-contract works are of a complex technical nature; - where the Sub-Contractor is to design any part of the sub-contract works, even though the other criteria are met; - where provisions which are fully back to back with the main contract are required. - This sub-contract does not contain a Sub-Contract Particulars section and, therefore, its use will require such information as would normally be in the particulars to be contained in other documents except for those matters dealt with in the Articles.
+Although this sub-contract can be used with a Target Cost Contract it does not provide for target cost or pain and gain. - The attestation provision is for execution under hand; there is no provision for executing the contract as a deed.
 There are no insurance provisions.